 To be successful over the long-term, the need to identify and acquire alternative funding sources for major capital projects or service initiatives is imperative.
 Operationally, to position the organization toward sustainability, a continued focus on enhancing efficiencies through process design and technology application will be required.

-What follows is a high-level overview of each City Council goal and what is proposed in the preliminary budget to advance them.
+What follows is a high-level overview of each City Council goal and what is included in the adopted budget to advance them.

 Quality of Life